SuperOfficeDocs/superoffice-docs/docs/service/upgrade/index.md

 When upgrading Service to a new version, your current [Customer center templates][4] will be copied to a new folder called *templates_date_time*.

-If you have made customizations to the customer center, you will need to update the current templates folder which will have the new optimizations, but the standard design.
+If you have made customizations to the customer center, you will need to update the current templates folder, which will have the new optimizations, but the standard design.

 ## Step 2 - Run upgrade.exe to update the database